dcmi/dc-srap/profile/srap-profile.md

 Creator is a person or group which produces a scholarly resource.

-Affiliation is an organization to which the creator of the scholarly resource is affiliated or was affiliated when the resource was created.
+Affiliation is an organization to which the creator of the scholarly resource was affiliated when the resource was created.

 Editor is a person or group who prepares a scholarly resource for publication that is not primarily their own, such as by clarifying text, adding introductory or other critical matter, or technically leading an editorial staff.

-Funder is a person or organization that furnished financial support for the production of the scholarly resource.
+Funder is a person or organization that furnished financial support for the production of the resource.

 Degree supervisor is a person under whose supervision a degree candidate develops and presents a document required to achieve an academic degree.